 We bought our tickets from Floridatix.
 I hunted around for the best deals and these were the cheapest at the time.
-We got 14 days for the price of 7 which I think is an offer that’s on a lot – it’s definitely worth waiting for if you can.
-Our tickets included Park Hopper which means you can go to more than one Disney park in a day – a good idea to have if you want to head to a different park in the evening for the fireworks.
-If you can we’d definitely recommend getting tickets that also include Fast Pass (I think they all do now) and Memory Maker.
+We got a 14 day ticket for the price of 7 which I think is an offer that’s on quite often – it’s definitely worth waiting for if you can.
+Our tickets included Park Hopper which means you can go to more than one Disney park in a day – a good idea to have if you want to head to a different park in the evening for the fireworks or for dinner.
+If you can, we’d definitely recommend getting tickets that also include Fast Pass (though I think they all do now) and Memory Maker.

 With Fast Pass, you book a time slot for a ride so when you turn up you don’t have to queue.
 We used this a lot!
 All Disney parks have free WiFi so you can book fast passes there and then, or you can do it in advance.
 We saw a few long queues while we were wandering around and fast passed them for later that day.
 You only get 3 fast passes per person per day so use them wisely!

 Our tickets also included Memory Maker which I think is $149 to add on normally – it’s worth every single penny.
 Each time you meet a character, and at certain points around all Disney parks, there are professional photographers who will take your photo.
-They scan your park ticket and if you have linked your ticket to an account the photos magically appear.
+They scan your park ticket and if you’ve linked your ticket to an account the photos magically appear.
 You can then download these photos for free when you get home.
 Memory Maker also includes those photos at the end of rides that they used to charge you ridiculous prices for.

-My most important tip if you are going on holiday to Disney World is to register on the Walt Disney World website and download the My Disney Experience app before you go.
-You can make dining reservations and book fast passes for rides either before you go or while you’re away.
+My most important tip if you are going on holiday to Disney World is to register on the Disney website and download the My Disney Experience app before you go.
+You can use the app to make dining reservations and book fast passes for rides either before you go or while you’re away.
 It also has a great map of the parks and you can view your Memory Maker photos instantly.

 Before we left England we pre-booked a few character dining experiences.
 The first one was breakfast at Chef Mickey’s which is located at Disney’s Contemporary Resort.
-This was a fab way to start our holiday with Mickey, Minnie, Donald, Goofy & Pluto coming to the table while you eat.
+This was a fab way to start our holiday, with Mickey, Minnie, Donald, Goofy & Pluto coming to the table while you eat.
 Plus, who doesn’t want Mickey Mouse shaped waffles for breakfast!

-The third breakfast was on our last morning where we dined with the Disney Jnr characters at Hollywood & Vine in Hollywood Studios.
-This one’s fab for small children, Little H is mad about Doc McStuffin’, Princess Sofia and Jake & The Neverland Pirates so really enjoyed this.
+Our third character breakfast was on our last morning where we dined with the Disney Jnr characters at Hollywood & Vine in Hollywood Studios.
+This one’s fab for small children, Little H is mad about Doc McStuffin’, Princess Sofia and Jake & The Neverland Pirates so really enjoyed this one.

 The most special meal we had was at Cinderella’s Royal Table which is inside Cinderella’s Castle in the Magic Kingdom.
 This is pretty pricey but was really good fun.
 As you wait you’re greeted by Cinderella herself and have a photo with her.
-You’re then taken up a windy spiral staircase to the dining room with its big windows overlooking Fantasy Land.
+You’re then taken up the windy spiral staircase to the dining room with big windows overlooking Fantasy Land.
 Dinner is a 3-course meal with the added bonus of being visited by Disney Princesses as you eat – every little (& big) girl’s dream!
 All of the girls are given a wand and a wishing star, and I think the boys were given a shield.
-It was great fun and is ideal if you have a princess mad child.
+It was great fun and is ideal if you have a princess mad child like we have.

 Disney Hotel vs Villa

-We spent a long time deciding where to stay and ended up choosing a villa as felt it would be more flexible – having one hotel room for a family can get stressful.
+We spent a long time deciding where to stay and ended up choosing a villa as we felt it would be more flexible – having just one hotel room for a family can get a bit stressful.
 We’re actually still undecided about which would have been the best option as both have their pros and cons.

 In hindsight, a Disney hotel may have been better for us as you don’t have to drive, park or pay for parking.
-You can just jump on the monorail and you’re there.
-It also means that you can pop back to the hotel for a nap if the heat or walking gets too much.
+You can just jump on the monorail and you’re there in the parks.
+It also means that you can pop back to the hotel for a nap if the heat or walking around gets too much.

-A villa, however, means you have your own pool and more room to yourselves.
-You don’t have to eat in the hotels every night and you can escape the whole Disney thing for a bit.
+A villa, however, means you have your own pool and more a lot more room to yourselves.
+You don’t feel that you have to eat out every night and you can escape the whole Disney thing for a bit.

 As I say I’m still undecided but would definitely recommend considering both options.
 I think we’d try a Disney hotel if we went again – the Polynesian Resort looked really nice.